Syarafuddin Hamdi Talip

-Mohamad Syarafuddin Hamdi bin Haji Talip (born 8 October 1987) is a Bruneian former footballer who is head coach of Kota Ranger FC of the Brunei Super League.
+Mohamad Syarafuddin Hamdi bin Haji Talip (born 8 October 1987) is a Bruneian former footballer and current coach who played as a defender.

 Club career

 A career police officer in the Royal Brunei Police Force, Syarafuddin started playing league football when his employers entered a soccer team to compete in the Brunei football leagues in 2011, namely MS PDB.
 Having helped secure his team's participation in the inaugural 2012–13 Brunei Super League, Syarafuddin also managed to score in the semi-final of the Brunei Darussalam National Games' football tournament on 12 September as team captain.
 The policemen ultimately lost to the Armed Forces in the final.
 Later in December of that year, MS PDB managed to get to the semi-finals of the 2012 Brunei FA Cup but lost in penalties to Indera FC, even though Syarafuddin greatly contributed en route by scoring in the two previous rounds.

 Syarafuddin played in the first ever fixture of the Brunei Super League on 14 December 2012, which was eventually won by MS ABDB.
 MS PDB finished fifth in the 10-team league that season, with Syarafuddin occasionally playing as a target striker.
 MS PDB would perform modestly in the next two seasons, finishing in the lower half of the Super League table.

 Syarafuddin transferred to Kota Ranger FC in 2017, after a brief stop at Tutong Hotspurs where he won the Tutong District League.
 The Brunei international scored his first goal for Kota Ranger on 8 July against Wijaya FC in a 3–2 win.
 He helped Kota Ranger to finish second behind MS ABDB at the conclusion of the 2017–18 season.
 In the following year, he managed to collect his first Brunei FA Cup medal by beating his old club MS PDB in the final.